How to Rotate Text in PDFs Using C# | IronPDF

 $vbLabelText $csharpLabel

-After converting HTML to PDF in .NET, there might be a need to programmatically rotate text or entire pages.
-A frequent requirement is to render vertically aligned text in PDFs using HTML5 and CSS3.
-Here’s how you can achieve this.
+After converting HTML to PDF in .NET, you might need to programmatically rotate text or entire pages.
+A frequent requirement is rendering vertically aligned text in PDFs using HTML5 and CSS3.
+CSS3 transforms offer more granular control compared to page-level rotation, allowing you to rotate individual text elements or sections while keeping the rest of the page in its original orientation.

-CSS3 allows text rotation to any angle after converting a PDF to HTML using the IronPDF .NET Library you installed earlier.
+CSS3 allows text rotation to any angle after converting HTML to PDF using the IronPDF .NET Library you installed earlier.
 This is achieved using the transform: rotate(...)
 CSS3 style, which can rotate any HTML element to any angle.
+The rotation origin can be customized using the transform-origin property, giving you complete control over the rotation pivot point.

 :path=/static-assets/pdf/content-code-examples/how-to/rotating-text-css.cs